KIMB-technologies/KIMB-Forms-Project/README.md

     - English and german user interface
     - Submissions without javascript are possible
 - PHP 7 (or 5.6)
-    - fully object oriented
+    - Fully object oriented
-- possible to add captcha, cookie banner and notices
+- Possible to add captcha, cookie banner and notices

 ## Links